Alappuzha: Raja Kesavadas and Alappuzha

 Raja Kesavadas, the Dewan of Travancore during the reign of Dharma Raja Karthika Thirunal Rama Varma in 18th century was well known for his planning skills and administrative acumen.
 He was the master mind in developing the Alappuzha town.

-He found Alappuzha as an ideal location and constructing a well planned port city in Travancore.
+He found Alappuzha as an ideal location and began constructing a well planned port city in Travancore.
 Alappuzha was most suitable, because of the geographical and oceanic reasons.
 He constructed two parallel canals for bringing goods to port from backwaters and offered infrastructural facilities to merchants and traders from Surat, Mumbai and Kutch to start industrial enterprises, trading, and cargo centres.
 Alappuzha attained progress and became the financial nerve centre of Travancore during his time.
 The port was opened in 1762, mainly for the export of coir-matting and coir-yarn.
 Kesavadas built three ships for trade with Calcutta and Bombay, and alleppey afforded a convenient depot for the storage and disposal of goods produce in the east.